flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 ### Datetime validators

-- `FormBuilderValidators.dateFuture()` - requires the field's value to be in the future.
-- `FormBuilderValidators.datePast()` - requires the field's value to be a in the past.
-- `FormBuilderValidators.dateRange()` - requires the field's value to be a within a date range.
-- `FormBuilderValidators.dateTime()` - requires the field's value to be a valid date time.
+- `Validators.isAfter(reference)`: Checks if the field contains a `DateTime` that is after `reference`.
+- `Validators.isBefore(reference)`: Checks if the field contains a `DateTime` that is before `reference`.
+- `Validators.isDateTimeBetween(minReference, maxReference)`: Checks if the field contains a `DateTime` that is after `minReference` and before `maxReference`.
-- `FormBuilderValidators.date()` - requires the field's value to be a valid date string.
+- TODO `FormBuilderValidators.date()` - requires the field's value to be a valid date string.
-- `FormBuilderValidators.time()` - requires the field's value to be a valid time string.
+- TODO `FormBuilderValidators.time()` - requires the field's value to be a valid time string.
-- `FormBuilderValidators.timeZone()` - requires the field's value to be a valid time zone.
+- TODO `FormBuilderValidators.timeZone()` - requires the field's value to be a valid time zone.

 ### File validators